 6. Buy used products instead of new

-You need to stop paying a premium for new products; start enjoying the second hand market and the abundance of products that OTHERS have wasted money on.
-Whether it be a car, TV, piece of furniture or household appliance, buying used products or second hand items is an incredibly easy way to avoid high margin retail rip offs.
+You need to stop paying a premium for new products; start enjoying the second-hand market and the abundance of products that OTHERS have wasted money on.
+Whether it be a car, TV, a piece of furniture or household appliance, buying used products or second-hand items is an incredibly easy way to avoid high margin retail rip-offs.

 By default we assume that if a washing machine breaks, it’s off to the store we go to buy a new one.
 In fact, the phrase ‘new one’ is so entrenched in our vernacular that it now symbolizes buying ‘brand new’ and not just a ‘different’ item.
 What’s stopping you from shopping around and checking out eBay, GumTree or other classifieds to find a near new version of what you need?

 For example: I recently found the exact same car I purchased brand new, on the market with 15,000KM on the dial for $11,000 less than the retail price I paid just 6 months earlier.
 Saying I felt stupid was an understatement; the KM’s were low and $11,000 is a hell of a lot of money that I now don’t have to invest elsewhere.

 Imagine if you went second hand on all of these items; washing machines, dryers, bedroom furniture, computer chairs, tables, outdoor furniture, cars, bikes, electronics and more.
 The amount of money saved would be staggering for all of us.